aeffoua/social-network-api/readme.md

 Note: Please add the correct reactionid and friendid when testing POST/DELETE routes for Friends and Reactions

 ## Tests
-Go to Insomnia to test the app and seeb how it works.
+Go to Insomnia to test the app and see how it works.